ElisaNguyen/tsa-explanations/README.md

 Three SNNs with one, two, three layers respectively are tuned and trained on the ADL task, and their predictions are explained by TSA.

 The following hyperparameters were tuned based on the NLL loss on the validation set after 20 epochs training: $\Delta t, \tau_{syn}, \tau_{mem}$, learning rate, batch size, hidden layer sizes.
 Then, the models are trained with early stopping and a patience of 20 epochs.
+For the synthetic task, the hyperparameter tuning is skipped and fixed hyperparameters are specified.
 The scripts to rerun the tuning and training are located in `models`, but the tuned hyperparameters and trained model weights are also available.

 #### Instructions
-* Run `python data/data_generation.py` to generate and save the datasets in the *times, units* format. `data/dataset900.pkl` then corresponds to the dataset used for tuning and training, while `data/dataset_max.pkl` will be used for the TSA experiments.
+* Run `python data/adl/adl_data_generation.py` to generate and save the ADL data sets in the *times, units* format. `data/adl/dataset900.pkl` then corresponds to the dataset used for tuning and training, while `data/adl/dataset_max.pkl` will be used for the TSA experiments.
+For the synthetic data set, the data is directly generated in the right format.
-* Run `python models/tuning_1L.py`, `python models/tuning_1L.py`, `python models/tuning_3L.py` to tune the hyperparameters of the different SNN models respectively.
+* Run `python models/adl/tuning_1L.py`, `python models/adl/tuning_1L.py`, `python models/adl/tuning_3L.py` to tune the hyperparameters of the different SNN models respectively.
 * Alternatively, the chosen hyperparameters can be inspected as `models/best_params_1L.pkl, models/best_params_2L.pkl, models/best_params_3L.pkl` respectively.
 * Run `python models/training_1L.py`, `python models/training_2L.py`, `python models/training_3L.py` to train the SNN models.
 * Alternatively, the trained weights are available at `models/weights_1L_epoch4.pt, models/weights_2L_epoch63.pt, models/weights_3L_epoch48.pt`.